To: All Mandate Members

 Please see below for your information, copy of correspondence between Mandate and Boots regarding 2021 Security Rules.

-Should you have any queries regarding this matter, please contact the undersigned on (01) 8870708.
+Should you have any queries regarding this matter, please contact your local official on (01) 8870728 or email email@example.com

 Ms. Rachel Nolan